m-crown/SPEAR-Reports/README.md

 ![SPEAR Reports Logo](images/SPEAR_REPORTS.svg)

 # SPEAR Reports
-SPEAR Reports is a repository of reports produced from the Systematic ProtEin AnnotatoR (SPEAR) tool for lineages and sequences of interest.
+SPEAR Reports is a repository of reports produced from the Systematic ProtEin AnnotatoR (SPEAR) tool for lineages and genomes of interest.
 It also contains a log of the current lineages supplied in SPEAR as a baseline file.

 An example SPEAR report for the demo data distributed within SPEAR can be found [here](https://m-crown.github.io/SPEAR-Reports/spear_reports/example_vcfs/report.html).